lgrn/murder/README.md

 `grep AVAILABLE output.txt`

+...or just have a look in `input.txt` since it will only contain available names.

 **Do not access any of the text files while the script is running**.
 The script will remove invalid names from your `input.txt` after every query, so that if it crashes you won't have to re-run names that are taken, only re-validate probably available ones, which should be few.
 The `output.txt` file will obviously be handled by `tee` and it will stop writing to the file if it detects someone tampering with it.

 ### Why is it so slow?